marklchaves/cme-dev-style-guide/_docs/basics/04-grammar-and-mechanics.html.md

 Exclamation points go inside quotation marks.
 Like periods and question marks, they go outside parentheses when the parenthetical is part of a larger sentence, and inside parentheses when the parenthetical stands alone.

 Never use exclamation points in failure messages or alerts.
-When in doubt, avoid!
+When in doubt, avoid\!

 #### Quotation marks